Beginner's Charm: Beginner-Heavy Teams Are Associated With High Scientific Disruption: Results

 Next, we examine prior disruption records of the non-beginner collaborators.
 We compute the average disruption scores of the prior publications of each early-career and senior collaborator.
 Using this, we rank teams based on the average disruptiveness of the non-beginner collaborators.
 We find that teams that bring together beginner authors and more disruptive co-authors tend to produce more disruptive work.
 As shown in Supplementary Figure~\ref{SIfig_s8}, teams with an equal fraction of beginner authors become more disruptive as the collaborators' average disruption rank increases, robustly across different beginner author ratios and team sizes.
 Together, these results highlight the importance of younger and highly disruptive collaborators in shaping the beginners' contributions.

 Finally, we examine beginner ratios in the highly prevalent and highly disruptive team compositions in our dataset.
-We isolate high-frequency team compositions (each with $\ge 10,000$ papers and team size $\le 40$) to identify $277$ unique compositions of beginner, early-career, and senior author counts.
+We isolate high-frequency team compositions (each with $\ge 10,000$ papers and team size $\le 40$) to identify $103$ unique compositions of beginner, early-career, and senior author counts.
 We rank these compositions by their mean disruption percentiles (Figure~\ref{leaf}).
-Remarkably, we find that beginner-rich teams dominate: $64$\% of the top $50$ compositions include equal or greater representation of beginners, and in $52$\% of these, beginners outnumber all other career stages.
-These findings underscore the potential of beginner-heavy teams to drive scientific disruption.
+Remarkably, beginner-rich teams remain prominent: among the top $50$ most disruptive compositions, $24$ have at least as many beginners as other career stages, and in $15$ cases, beginners outnumber all other career stages combined.
+Crucially, this effect is not a fluke: each composition reflects \textit{at least} $10,000$ papers over eight decades, revealing a robust, recurring beginner advantage with consistently high disruption.